Spacetime defects and group momentum space: Summary

 \section{Summary}

-In this work we have provided a first exploration of the connection between the description in terms of holonomies of conical spacetime defects in dimensions higher than three and group valued momenta appearing in scenarios of deformed relativistic symmetries.
-Our motivation was the well established connection between group valued momenta and the description of point particles as conical defects in 2+1-gravity.
-We started by recalling how the motion of massive conical defects can be characterized by holonomies belonging to the Lorentz group.
-Generalizing the description to massless defects we observed that the holonomies describing the motion of such defects in $n\!+\!1$-dimensional Minkowski space are given by elements of the $AN(n-1)$ group, which is the momentum space associated with $n$-dimensional $\kappa$-Minkowski space.
-We discussed how in the most interesting case involving the group $AN(3)$, the momentum space associated with 3+1-dimensional $\kappa$-Minkowski space, one has a direct correspondence between such group and the momentum space of massless cosmic branes in 4+1-dimensional Minkowski space with a given direction of propagation.
-This provides a ``physical" rendition of the group valued momenta emerging in the context of deformed relativistic symmetries first introduced as rather formal mathematical structures.
-We finally explored the case of massless conical defects in 3+1-dimensional de Sitter space, showing how they correspond to light-like closed strings and how that their metric is strictly related to the one of massless defects in 4+1-dimensional Minkowski space.
-This led us to conjecture that the same holonomies belonging to the $AN(3)$ group which characterize the latter could fully capture the motion of such light-like defects in de Sitter space thus providing a suggestive interpretation for the momentum space associated with the much studied $\kappa$-Poincar\'{e} deformations of relativistic symmetries.
-A rigorous proof of this conjecture will be the subject of future work.
+In this work we have provided an exploration of the relation between the holonomies of conical defects in more than three spacetime dimensions and group valued momenta, which appear in scenarios of deformed relativistic symmetries.
+Our motivation was the well established fact that momentum space of point particles in 2+1-gravity, treated as conical defects, is a Lie group.
+We started by recalling how the motion of massive conical defects can be characterized by their holonomies, belonging to the Lorentz group.
+Generalizing the discussion to massless defects, we observed that holonomies describing such defects in $n\!+\!1$-dimensional Minkowski space, given by null rotations, can be seen as elements of a subgroup of the ${\rm AN}(n-1)$ group, which is the momentum space associated with $n$-dimensional $\kappa$-Minkowski space.
+In particular, for a fixed direction of propagation the space of holonomies of a massless defect is the above subgroup.
+This provides a partial ``physical" rendition of the group valued momenta emerging in the context of deformed relativistic symmetries, which were originally introduced as rather formal mathematical structures.
+At the same time, group momentum space (or, more broadly, momentum space with a nontrivial geometry) is a crucial ingredient of doubly special relativity and relative locality approaches to the problem of quantum gravity.
+Both these frameworks are based on heuristic assumptions and often use 2+1-gravity as a toy-model for their concepts.
+Thus our analysis of massless defects offers a certain practical setting to explore such ideas in a higher number of dimensions and in the context of the well studied $\kappa$-Minkowski space.
+Furthermore, similar group momentum spaces are very likely associated with defects coupled to the BF-theory \cite{Baez:2007}, which is a topological field analogue of gravity in more than three dimensions.
+In this paper we also discussed the case of massless conical defects in 3+1-dimensional de Sitter space, showing how they can be seen as closed lightlike strings and how their metric is strictly related to the one of massless defects in 4+1-dimensional Minkowski space.
+This led us to conjecture that the same holonomies, belonging to the ${\rm AN}(3)$ group, which characterize the latter could completely capture the motion of massless defects in de Sitter space and that such a statement could be generalized to more spacetime dimensions.
+A proof of this conjecture is postponed to future studies.